drcoopertbbt/daves-blog/_posts/2025-01-29-why-spring-boot-thymeleaf-feels-fast.md

 categories: [tech, architecture, spring-boot]
 ---

-I recently built a CRUD‑heavy application using Spring Boot + Thymeleaf, and I was genuinely stunned by how *fast* it felt.
-After years in the Next.js/NestJS ecosystem—wrestling with TypeScript configs, managing complex state, optimizing bundle sizes—I'd forgotten what instant page loads actually looked like.
-No loading spinners, no skeleton screens, no hydration delays.
-Just immediate content.
-The simplicity was equally surprising: no separate API layer, no DTOs everywhere, no wrestling with CORS.
-Here's what I discovered about why this "boring" Java stack outperformed my "modern" TypeScript setup, and when you might still want that Next.js app.
+My recent experience building a CRUD‑heavy application with Spring Boot and Thymeleaf completely redefined my expectations for speed.
+Coming from several years immersed in the Next.js/NestJS ecosystem—where I wrestled with intricate TypeScript configurations, convoluted state management, and lengthy bundle optimizations—I had almost forgotten the exhilaration of instantaneous page loads.
+There were no loading spinners, skeleton screens, or hydration delays—just pure and immediate content.
+The streamlined simplicity was equally striking: without a separate API layer, pervasive DTOs, or the perennial challenge of CORS, the performance edge was clear.
+This 'boring' Java stack was refreshing.

 ---